A new fence for the Circle K at Colfax and Mariposa is a sign of increased city pressure on crime

 Kevin J. Beaty/Denverite

-Mayor Mike Johnston's office said this kind of administrative pressure is not part of a broader campaign to deal with crime and visible homelessness.
+Mayor Mike Johnston's office said this kind of administrative pressure is not part of a targeted campaign to deal with this current moment of visible homelessness, though the city does use tactics like this to deal with crime.

 "This is more of typical city business to address issues like underage liquor sales, public consumption, drug activity, and other safety issues in this specific location rather than a citywide strategy," spokesperson Jordan Fuja said in a statement.